jeremiaheb/NCRMPCookbook/README.md

 https://kenzieknox.github.io/NCRMPCookbook/

---> read as source blob on through RStudio to see all comments here
+--> read as source blob or through RStudio to see all comments here

 - All links need to be kept relative for ease of transfer of site
 ex: